library-data-platform/ldlite/README.md

   database
 * No LDP server needed; only Python, and Okapi access to send CQL queries
+* Compatible with DBeaver database tool
 * Supports DuckDB, PostgreSQL, and Redshift database systems
 * PostgreSQL/Redshift support enables:
-  * Access to the data using database tools such as DBeaver
   * Sharing the data in a multiuser database
+  * Access to the data using more database tools
   * Querying the data from within the LDP query builder app
   * Storing the data in an existing LDP database if available